adamdsmith/MABM/README.md

 ![Crab Orchard route plot](./README-figs/plot_output.png)

 The route is shaded with a gradient indicating how much time (in minutes) has elapsed since the GPS acquired its first fix; the beginning of the route is blue and it transitions to red at its completion.
 Large gaps in the route (e.g., due to GPS failure) should be apparent if they are present.
+Clicking on a GPS point along the route provides some information regarding that point (e.g., date, time, elapsed time since survey start).

-Bat detections are indicated by points along the route: circles and diamonds represent "good" and "bad" GPS fixes, respectively, as defined by the user (see `?plot_MABM_route`).
-Diamonds (i.e., "bad" fixes) are labeled with the number of seconds from the nearest (in time) GPS fix (again, see `?plot_MABM_route`).
-Points are colored based on their species classification from the software; these colors will *not* change from route to route so learning them may facilitate interpretation in future plots.
-Every third point is labeled with its timestamp to provide some temporal context.
-Many of these features are customizable by the user; see `?plot_MABM_route`.
+Bat detections are indicated by bat icons along the route.
+Bat icons are colored based on their species classification from the software; these colors will *not* change from route to route so learning them may facilitate interpretation in future plots.
+Users can toggle the visibility of "good" and "bad" GPS fixes (as defined by the user; see `?plot_MABM_route`), using the layers control feature in the upper right corner of the map.
+Clicking on a bat icon reveals some information about the detection (e.g., time, species, seconds from the nearest [in time] GPS fix).